checkly/docs.checklyhq.com/site/content/docs/integrations/pagerduty.md

 1. Navigate to the **alert settings** tab on the account screen and click the 'Add channels' button.
 ![setup checkly pagerduty integration step 1](/docs/images/integrations/pagerduty_step1.png)

-2. Clicking the **Alert with Pagerduty** button will take you to a Pagerduty login screen.
-Provide your credentials and click **Authorize integration** to allow Checkly to integrate with Pagerduty.
+2. Clicking the **Alert with Pagerduty** button will take you to a Pagerduty Connect screen.
+Provide your credentials and click
+**Sign In** to allow Checkly to connect with Pagerduty.
 ![set up checkly pagerduty integration step 2](/docs/images/integrations/pagerduty_step2.png)

-3. On the next screen you can either hook up Checkly to an existing service, or create a brand new service.
+3. On the next screen you can hook up Checkly to one or more existing services.
+If you select multiple services, we will create multiple dedicated channels so you have more flexibility of muting, editing and managing the channels.
-Click **Finish integration** to save your settings and redirect you back to Checkly.
+Click **Connect** to save your settings and redirect you back to Checkly.
 ![set up checkly pagerduty integration step 3](/docs/images/integrations/pagerduty_step3.png)

 4. Back in Checkly, you should see your Pagerduty **integration credentials** reflected in the alert settings.
 Don't forget